-The Company's strategy and business model is developed by the CEO and is approved by the Board.
-The Executive Directors who report to the Board are responsible for implementing the strategy and managing the business.
+The Company's strategy and business model is developed by the Managing Director and is approved by the Board.
+The Managing Director is responsible for implementing the strategy and managing the business.

-The Company's primary strategy is to develop the Havieron asset, advance projects that have potential for the discovery of large mineralised systems (typically considered in excess of ten million ounces of gold) and pursue opportunities for in-organic growth with a view to monetising at least one or more of those projects, whether through an outright sale, joint venture, or spin-out via initial public offering, within a three to five year period.
+The Company's primary strategy is to develop the Havieron asset, advance projects that have potential for the discovery of large mineralised systems and pursue opportunities for in-organic growth.